rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Listing 2-3: Code changes needed in order to generate a random number

-The `extern crate rand;` line is added to the top and lets Rust know you’ll be using that external dependency.
-This also does the equivalent of calling `use rand`, so you can now call anything in the `rand` crate by prefixing it with `rand::`.
+We're adding a `extern crate rand;` line to the top that lets Rust know we’ll be using that external dependency.
+This also does the equivalent of calling `use rand`, so now we can call anything in the `rand` crate by prefixing it with `rand::`.

-Next, another `use` line is added: `use rand::Rng`. `Rng` is a trait that defines methods that random number generators implement, and this trait must be in scope for you to use those methods.
+Next, we're adding another `use` line: `use rand::Rng`. `Rng` is a trait that defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

-Also, two more lines are added in the middle.
-The `rand::thread_rng` function will give you the particular random number generator that you’re going to use: one that is local to your current thread of execution and seeded by the operating system.
-Next, you call the `gen_range` method on your random number generator.
-This method is defined by the `Rng` trait that you brought into scope with the `use rand::Rng` statement.
+Also, we're adding two more lines in the middle.
+The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
+Next, we call the `gen_range` method on the random number generator.
+This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes two numbers as arguments and generates a random number between them.
-It’s inclusive on the lower bound but exclusive on the upper bound, so you need to specify `1` and `101` to request a number between 1 and 100.
+It’s inclusive on the lower bound but exclusive on the upper bound, so we need to specify `1` and `101` to request a number between 1 and 100.

 Knowing which traits to import and which functions and methods to use from a